liskitaliangroup/lisk-explorer/README.md

     - npm run-script discover (for collecting the nodes)
     - npm run-script collect (for collecting all the forging delegates using an open API node)

-##Trouble
-If you run into some javascript memory error launch the script manually like this:

-    - node --max_old_space_size=6144 discover.js

-Of course you need a machine with such memory available.